Naya Rivera: 2015–2020: Return to television

 Rivera was announced as part of the cast for the YouTube Red series Step Up: High Water in 2017, taking the leading role of school administrator and dance instructor Collette Jones, alongside Ne-Yo and Faizon Love.
 The show's executive producer, Adam Shankman, had directed Rivera in the Glee episode "The Rocky Horror Glee Show" and helped her prepare for her first solo in it.
 He said that Rivera took the leading role in Step Up as "a favor" to him before becoming "the mother of [the] whole cast" and the show's "North Star".
 Showrunner Holly Sorensen recalled that Collette was one of the last characters to be cast; Shankman called Rivera as soon as she was discussed for the role and Rivera was immediately enthusiastic.
 Rivera said during the second season that the show felt like home in the way making Glee did.
 The series moved to Starz in May 2020, and Rivera was announced to be continuing her role; at the time, the third season was in production, but no timetable for its release was given.
-Of the renewal, Sorensen said Rivera was "more excited than she's ever been for a season of TV".
-After Rivera's death, Deadline reported that the third season would be rewritten, but "not right away" as the cast and crew took time away to process the loss.
+Sorensen said Rivera was "more excited than she's ever been for a season of TV".
+After Rivera's death, Deadline reported that the third season would be rewritten, but "not right away" as the series took a production hiatus to allow the cast and crew to process Rivera's death.

-In 2019, it had been reported that the comic Batman: The Long Halloween was being adapted into a two-part animated movie for DC Universe Animated Original Movies, with Rivera voicing Catwoman.
-The first part was released on June 22, 2021, and is dedicated in her memory.
+In 2019, it had been reported that the comic Batman: The Long Halloween was being adapted into a two-part animated film for DC Universe Animated Original Movies, with Rivera voicing Catwoman.
+The first part was released on June 22, 2021, and is dedicated in her memory; the second part was released a month later.